hapax/hapax.github.io/assets/maximal.md

 2. <a href="#sec-2">The world according to Minkowski</a>
    1. <a href="#sec-2-1">Einstein's proposal</a>

 ## 1. The parable of the surveyors <a id="sec-1" name="sec-1"></a>

 ### 1.1.
 Measuring sticks <a id="sec-1-1" name="sec-1-1"></a>

-I like to imagine that, a thousand years before Pythagoras, Babylonian surveyors trying to measure out parcels of land discovered a curious fact.
+I like to imagine that, a thousand years before Pythagoras, Mesopotamian surveyors trying to measure out parcels of land discovered a curious fact.
 For two measuring sticks at right angles, and measurements $\Delta x$